Publicity Department of the Chinese Communist Party: After 1949

 On June 23, the Cultural Revolution Group of the Propaganda Department, headed by Tao Zhu, was established.
 In 1967, the department established the Office for the Translation of Chairman Mao's works.
 At a meeting of all staff members of the Propaganda Department, Tao Zhu announced the "Decision of the Central Committee on Reorganizing the Leadership of the Propaganda Department," and announced the abolition of the original departments and offices, replacing them with four departments and one office: the Department of Mao Zedong Thought Propaganda, the Department of Party Member and Cadre Education, the Department of Cadre Management, the Secretariat, and the Investigation and Research Office.
-On July 27, 1968, the Central Committee decided to impose military control on the former Central Propaganda Department, and appointed Li Xiao as the head of the military control group and Wang Shaoping as the deputy head.
+On July 27, 1968, the Central Committee decided to impose military control over the former Central Propaganda Department.
+It appointed Li Xiao as head of the military control group and Wang Shaoping as deputy head.
 After the Central Propaganda Department was first smashed as a "palace of the King of Hell", propaganda, publishing and cultural departments at all levels of the Party and government were also "smashed" and then "militarily controlled".

 In October 1977, the 11th CCP National Congress approved the "Report on the Establishment of the Central Propaganda Department", reorganized the department, restoring its original functions and powers, and appointed Zhang Pinghua as its head.
 The directive on the re-establishment of the Central Propaganda Department reveals the structure and organization of the "extremely secretive" body, according to Anne-Marie Brady.
 The directive states that the department will be set up with one Director and several deputies, and the organizational structure will be set up with one office and five bureaus.
-The office is in charge of political, secretarial and administrative work, and the five bureaus are: the Bureau of Theory, Bureau of Propaganda and Education, Bureau of Arts and Culture, Bureau of News, and Bureau of Publishing.
+The office is responsible for political, secretarial, and administrative work, and the five bureaus are: the Bureau of Theory, the Bureau of Propaganda and Education, the Bureau of Arts and Culture, the Bureau of News, and the Bureau of Publishing.
 The directive states that the staff will be fixed at around 200 personnel, selected from propaganda personnel across the country in consultation with the Central Organization Department.

-New departments and offices were set up in 2004 to deal with the growing demands of information control.
+New departments and offices were established in 2004 to address the growing demands of information control.
 The Bureau of Public Opinion is in charge of commissioning public opinion surveys and other relevant research.
-The department organized networks of cultural workers' associations which were headed by the China Federation of Literary and Art Circles.
+The department organized networks of cultural workers' associations, which were headed by the China Federation of Literary and Art Circles.
 The state incorporated existing cultural enterprises into the state apparatus, which provided stable income and working environments for artists.
-In 2018, the newly created National Radio and Television Administration was put under its control as part of the deepening the reform of the Party and state institutions.
+In 2018, the newly created National Radio and Television Administration was put under its control as part of the plan for deepening the reform of the Party and state institutions.